 As well as mobile phones, there are many other devices that use mobile networks to connect.
 These include telecare alarms, security alarms, fire alarms, ATMs and payment terminals.

-While newer devices generally can use 4G, there are still many older devices (up to 2.5m) that rely on older 2G and 3G technology.
+While newer devices generally can use 4G, there are still many older devices that rely on older 2G and 3G technology.

 Before reading this supplementary advice, please read our expectations of mobile providers.